Five days of flowers, sevillanas and free entry

 Food and drink

-Prices are generally reasonable — this is not a tourist-facing commercial operation.
-You're buying from the local association.
+Prices are reasonable.
+This is not a tourist-facing commercial operation; you're buying from the local association.

 Tips